ros2/ros2_documentation/source/Tutorials/Advanced/Security/Introducing-ros2-security.rst

 The ``sros2`` package provides the tools and instructions to use ROS2 on top of DDS-Security.
 The security features have been tested across platforms (Linux, macOS, and Windows) as well as across different languages (C++ and Python).
 The SROS2 has been designed to work with any secure middleware, although not all middleware is open source and support varies depending on the ROS distribution in use.
-Please reach out to the `ROS 2 Security Working Group <https://docs.ros.org/en/foxy/Governance.html#security>`_ if you encounter any support issues.
+Please reach out to the :ref:`ROS 2 Security Working Group <Security Working Group>` if you encounter any support issues.

 Installation